Editor’s Note: This article was published in July 2017 and has been updated to reflect new information.

 And what I’ve come to realize (and this likely won’t come as a huge surprise)is that there’s no single explanation for why Netflix succeeded where Blockbuster failed.

 As is the case with most things in life, it was a nuanced situation.
-There was a perfect storm of poor decisions and technological advances and other contributing factors that led to Netflix’s staggering growth…and Blockbuster’s equally staggering decline.
+There was a perfect storm of poor decisions and technological advances and other contributing factors that led to Netflix’s staggering growth…and Blockbuster’s equally staggering decline (when Blockbuster filed for bankruptcy in 2010, Netflix’s annual net income was $161 million.)

-My goal with this post is to distill everything I’ve learned about these two companies down into a few actionable takeaways for marketers — sort of like what I did with my post about selling like IKEA.
+My goal with this post is to distill everything I’ve learned about these two companies down into a few actionable takeaways for marketers – sort of like this post on Zoom’s success story.

 But first, for those who aren’t familiar with how the Blockbuster vs. Netflix story unfolded, here’s a short summary: